Federal Chancellor Helmut Schmidt Foundation: Tasks

+The BKHS also publishes its own series of policy briefs - BKHS-Blickwinkel or BKHS Perspective - with current policy recommendations.

+Since 2021, the Helmut Schmidt Lecture has been held annually in Berlin on the anniversary of Helmut Schmidt's death (10 November).
+On this occasion, the Foundation invites an outstanding public figure as a "thought leader of today" to speak about a topic that already shaped Schmidt's life and that has not lost its relevance today.
+First speaker in 2021 was Sviatlana Tsikhanouskaya.

+Together with the weekly newspaper Die Zeit and The New Institute, the Foundation annually awards the Helmut Schmidt Future Prize.
+This award honours an international personality for his or her innovative achievements in the fields of democracy, society and technology.

 The foundation works closely with the private Helmut and Loki Schmidt Foundation (HLS), established in 1992, and also on archive matters with the Friedrich Ebert Foundation and the German Federal Archives.

 Locations

 Helmut Schmidt Forum

 At its headquarters in central Hamburg, the foundation maintains the Helmut Schmidt Forum, where exhibitions and guided tours are offered as well as regular readings, lectures and discussions.
-On 7 December 2018, the first exhibition, “100 years in 100 days” opened, showing one image for each year of the former Chancellor's life, including some previously unpublished photographs, up until the end of March 2020.
-After a break for alterations, a new permanent exhibition will be shown here from 10 November 2020 onwards.
+On 7 December 2018, the first exhibition, "100 years in 100 days" opened, showing one image for each year of the former Chancellor's life, including some previously unpublished photographs, up until the end of March 2020.

+For 10 November 2020, the fifth anniversary of Schmidt's death, the ceremonial opening of the permanent exhibition "Schmidt!
+Living Democracy" was planned, which was not possible due to the Covid pandemic.
+On a small scale, the exhibition - still under the conditions of the pandemic - opened its doors to the public on 19 June 2021.
+The show provides insights into a century of German and international contemporary history and sheds light on conflict issues (still relevant today), especially from the 1970s and 1980s.
+Guests are invited to discuss and ask questions about the future of democracy in Germany, Europe and the world.

 House in Langenhorn

 In December 1961, Helmut and Loki Schmidt and their daughter Susanne moved into a house in the Langenhorn district of Hamburg.
 Here, Helmut Schmidt played host to friends, politicians and artists.
-His guests included Valéry Giscard d’Estaing, Henry Kissinger, Juan Carlos I of Spain, Leonid Brezhnev, Oskar Kokoschka and the members of the “Friday Society” that Schmidt founded.
+His guests included Valéry Giscard d'Estaing, Henry Kissinger, Juan Carlos I of Spain, Leonid Brezhnev, Oskar Kokoschka and the members of the "Friday Society" that Schmidt founded.

 After Schmidt's death on 10 November 2015, the private Helmut and Loki Schmidt Foundation (HLS), established back in 1992, inherited the property from the couple with the task of preserving it as an authentic historical site.
 Due to space constraints, guided tours here are only possible to a limited extent.
 They are offered exclusively through the BKHS.